mateusz-bak/openreads/README.md

 - books you want to read later.

  You can also see come cool statistics!

-#### Update 1.4.x: You can now search for books using Open Library API and add them straight to your lists.

 ## Screenshots
 <p align='center'>
  <img src='doc/images/screenshot-finished.png' width='30%'/>